Banner

 Living:

-“¬_Žm (Toujinshi) - People who conclude contracts with Shikigami and break In with the Drive.
+“¬_Žm (Toujinshi) - People who conclude contracts with Shikigami and utilize In with the Drive.

 ›Þ— (Miko) - Shrine maiden or priestess.